Outstanding finds of early humans and other species of humans around the world

 - Fa Hien Cave (Pahyanagala) – Sri Lanka, Western.
 Large cave where have been found remnants of the Late Pleistocene humans who lived here 33,000 years ago.
 Here and in some more sites in Sri Lanka were found the earliest known microliths.
 This is the oldest known settlement of indigenous type of humans – Balangoda Man.

 - Shanidar Cave – Iraq, Erbil.
-In this cave have been found remains of ten Neanderthals who lived here 65,000 – 35,000 years ago.
+In this cave were found remains of ten Neanderthals who lived here 65,000 – 35,000 years ago.
 In the cave has been found evidence than Neanderthals had their burial rituals.

 Australia and Oceania